Thoughtscript/spring_cucumber/README.md

 1. Should run all supplied kinds of test under command `mvn clean install`.
 2. Should run all supplied kinds of test when right-clicking and selecting the "run test" option in IntelliJ (on the `/test` classpath).
-3. Should run all supplied kinds of tests with maven-sure-fire under command `mvn spring-boot:run`.
+3. Should run all supplied kinds of tests with `maven-sure-fire` under command `mvn spring-boot:run`.

 ## Install

-Maven
+Maven, Jupiter, Cucumber, etc.

 ## Use